Parallax describes a type of movement. The position or direction of an object seems to differ when viewed from different positions.

 And how to do that, specifically?

 - It’s important that none of these narrators is omniscient — none of them will have seen or understood the entire ‘story’.
 If they had, we’d just believe that character, right?
+Modern literature has very few examples of truly omniscient viewpoints anyhow.
+The limited third person voice reigns surpreme, alongside first person narrative.

 - You might make use of ‘narrative qualification’.
 Katherine Mansfield does this when using phrases such as ‘it seems’.
 Characters in Mansfield stories often continue believing things in the face of direct experience.
+Writers are often advised when starting out to cut out these ‘superfluous’ ‘hedge phrases’ but like all advice dished out to writers, as a blanket rule it doesn’t work.

 THE TWO MAIN TYPES OF NARRATIVE PARALLAX